 Constant, scrupulous effort will inevitably be rewarded.
 Hence, it behooves every operator to bear in mind always that the one great, imperative, crying necessity in every branch of her work is the thorough understanding and the practical, every day use of the principles of sterilization.

-Although much has changed in the last 100 years – for example, sterilsation has no place in a modern beauty salon – the general training approach taken by Marinello is still used today.
-However, some of the practices, such as using orpiment (natural arsenic trisulphide) as a depilatory and the ecorchement face peeling treatment would not be now condoned.
+Much has changed in the last 100 years – for example, sterilsation has no place in a modern beauty salon – but the general training approach taken by Marinello is still used today.
+However, some of its practices, such as using orpiment (natural arsenic trisulphide) as a depilatory and the ecorchement face peeling treatment would now be condoned.

 See also: Chemical Depilatories and Face Skinning